aimms/how-to/Articles/310/310-gss-ui-for-specialists.rst

-The User Interface to the GSS Library
+The GSS User Interface for specialists
 ======================================

-This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>`
+This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>`.
+It describes the User Interface for specialists supporting end-users of the application at hand.

-The User Interface for developers the user manage the Session History easily.
+The User Interface for specialists let them investigate the components of a Session History easily.
 The Session History consists of the following components:

 #.
-Errors as data - we want both an overview of the errors in a session, as per error a stack of active identifiers such as defined parameters and procedures.
+Incident summary, as supplied by the end user

 #.
-Profiler data - we want both an overview of the time taken by these
+Errors as data - we want both an overview of the errors in a session, and per error a stack of active identifiers such as defined parameters and procedures.

 #.
+Profiler data - we want both an overview of the time taken per procedure, and an overview of the statements in the procedure selected.

-Log files - those are not captured by tables, just by text editors :-( .
+#.
+Log files - those are not captured by tables, just by text editors.

+#.
+Case file, containing the contents of the sets, parameters and variables at the moment the incident was reported by the end-user.

 The user interface is shown in the ``GSS Session History Management`` below: